Paramount Global: Merger with Skydance Media

 In late May, Skydance would revise its offer to acquire National Amusements, paying $2.25 billion and stipulating that Paramount's shareholders would receive $4.5 billion in cash, with the company taking $1.5 billion in debt reduction funds, which The Wall Street Journal reported an independent committee representing Paramount had ultimately recommended.
 By June 3, Paramount and Skydance had agreed to terms of a merger.
 A final deal was expected to be announced in the coming days.
 However, at that point, Redstone's National Amusements had not formally approved the deal.
 Redstone was reportedly displeased with the revised terms, as she would now received less money for her shares and Skydance wanted Redstone to assume legal liabilities in the case of shareholders lawsuits unhappy with the deal.
 She considered a sale of her company to another bidder, with such names as writer and producer Steven Paul, businessman Edgar Bronfman Jr., Bain Capital, Patrón Tequila founder John Paul DeJoria and businessman Barry Diller in the running.
-On June 11, National Amusements announced they had failed to reach an agreement with Skydance to acquire Paramount.
+On June 11, National Amusements announced it had failed to reach an agreement with Skydance to acquire Paramount.

 By July 2, 2024, Skydance renegotiated the deal and reached a preliminary agreement to acquire National Amusements and merge with Paramount.
 The deal was referred by National Amusements to Paramount's special committee.
 Also, Paramount reportedly entered talks for a sale of the BET Media Group to buyers led by BET CEO Scott Mills for $1.6–$1.7 billion.

 On July 7, 2024, Paramount's board approved the deal to merge with Skydance.
 Under the final deal, which has an enterprise value of $28 billion, Ellison would be appointed as chairman and CEO of what is currently being called "New Paramount" and former NBCUniversal CEO Jeff Shell would become company president.
 Before finalization, Paramount Global would retain a 45-day window to shop for matching or superior offers from other bidders.
 Redstone will receive $2.4 billion for her share in National Amusements.
 If Paramount were to find a better offer, Skydance would be entitled to a $400 million breakup fee payout from the company.
-Skydance's executive team supported the potential sale of several Paramount assets which were deemed "not strategic" to their plans, including BET and others.
+Skydance's executive team supported the potential sale of several Paramount assets which were deemed "not strategic" to its plans, including BET and others.